Dynamical systems analysis of an Einstein-Cartan ekpyrotic nonsingular bounce cosmology: Implications and discussion

 \subsection{Physical interpretation of dynamical regimes}

 Each fixed point or asymptotic regime has the interpretation already summarized in Secs.~\ref{sec:phase-space-structure} and~\ref{sec:numerics}: a scalar-dominated phase with $w_\phi = \lambda^2/3 - 1$ (accelerated for $\lambda^2<2$), fluid-dominated saddles corresponding to the usual matter and radiation eras, and an ekpyrotic contracting regime that suppresses shear anisotropy (Sec.~\ref{sec:shear_suppression}).
-The softening phase with $w_\phi<1$ is the window in which $\rho_s\propto a^{-6}$ overtakes $\rho_\phi$, allowing $H\to0$ and $\dot H>0$ at a finite $a_{\rm b}$ and completing a single nonsingular expand--contract--bounce episode in the ECEM background.
+The softening phase with $w_\phi<1$ is the window in which $\rho_s\propto a^{-6}$ overtakes $\rho_\phi$, allowing $H\to0$ and $\dot H>0$ at a finite $a_{\rm b}$ and producing the nonsingular bounce.
+This appears as a single event in the $k=0$ benchmark and as a repeated event in the $k=+1$ cyclic trajectory.

-In this description the relation between the softening scale $V_{\rm soft}$ and the spin--torsion parameter $\alpha$ is imposed phenomenologically rather than derived from microphysics.
+In this description the relation between the softening scale $V_{\rm soft}$ and the spin--torsion parameter $\alpha$ is imposed at the background level rather than derived from microphysics.
 The potential is chosen so that the transition to the softened plateau occurs near the density at which the EC spin term would otherwise enforce a bounce.
 At the level of the present model, that alignment should be regarded as a tuning, not as a prediction of a specified ultraviolet completion.